Together in Christ: 'Why Listen to Them?' — Proverbs 10:32

 Today's Prayer

 O, righteous Father, I need the help of the Holy Spirit to keep my heart on track, my life connected to Jesus, and my friendships with the right balance.
-I want to be a redemptive influence on those who are lost yet are open to Jesus, but I don't want to lose my centering connections to Your people of faith.
-Please, O, Lord, help me find this balance.
+I want to be a redemptive influence on those who are lost yet are open to Jesus, but I don't want to lose my centering connections to You and Your people of faith.
+Please, O Lord, help me find this balance.
 In Jesus' name, I pray.
 Amen.

 Related Scripture Readings